realashleybailey/HomerUI/README.md

 ## Getting started

-HomerV2 is a dashboard, based on the original Homer.
+HomerUI is a dashboard, based on the original Homer.
 See [documentation](docs/configuration.md) for information about the configuration options.

-Unlike the original Homer, HomerV2 must be served by the included Express server, **it will not work if you simply host the dist**.
+Unlike the original Homer, HomerUI must be served by the included Express server, **it will not work if you simply host the dist**.

 ### Using docker